-This image is modified version of the one on the transparify blog.
+I’ve improved this image from one found on the transparify blog.
 You can read much more about how and why transparify have ranked the think tanks on the website.
 Transparify have zoomed in on the issue of funding transparency because it’s important.
 If we are to have these “think tank” organisations dedicating themselves to swaying public opinion one way or another, then isn’t it important to know who is paying them to do it?

 Well maybe it depends how influential they are.
 It occurs to me that “think tanks” exist as part of a fuzzily defined spectrum.
 An individual can set up a wordpress site and start pumping out blogs and social media posts pushing their political viewpoint.
 That’s a wonderfully easy thing to do, and I’m glad.
 But then if you name this website “Institute of X” and pretend to be an organisation not an individual, then you’re well on the way to being a “think tank”.
 If some wealthy backer wants to pay you to hire a team, and work on pumping the messages full time, then that is a think tank.
 It’s a natural progression to this situation where it feels like there’s a cost-effective way for wealthy individuals or organisations to buy influence over our politics.

 But it’s OK.
 The key remaining barrier is whether we all grant them acceptance and influence (and whether mainstream media do e.g. by inviting them to be panelist on BBC Question Time!).
 We should be rejecting organisations who fail to disclose exactly what they are, who they are, and who they are funded by.
 If we don’t know who is paying the salary of Kate Andrews from the “Institute of Economic Affairs”, isn’t it rather sinister that she has been able to gain such a platform?